[Note: Original Tom Brady diet article published on July 29th of 2018 and updated on February 8th of 2021.]

 The secret to that famed Tom Brady longevity lies in his clean lifestyle, more specifically, his painfully disciplined diet.
-Here’s everything Tom Brady eats and drinks on an average day to remain a champion player, and one of the most valuable quarterbacks in NFL history at the age of 43.
+Here’s everything Tom Brady eats + drinks on an average day to remain a champion player and one of the most valuable quarterbacks in NFL history at the age of 43.

-- Hydration is extremely important to Brady, claiming to sink twelve to twenty-five glasses of water a day with TB12 electrolyte concentrate (“I add electrolytes to virtually everything I drink.”)
+- Hydration is extremely important to Brady, claiming to sink 12-25 glasses of water a day with TB12 electrolyte concentrate (“I add electrolytes to virtually everything I drink.”)

-- Smoothies, typically containing blueberries, bananas, seeds, and nuts (“Nutrient dense, high in fat, high in protein, and high in calories.”)
+- Smoothies, typically containing blueberries, bananas, seeds, & nuts (“Nutrient-dense, high in fat, high in protein, and high in calories.”)

 - No coffee or Red Bulls here, obviously